What Do Christians Believe About Jesus? Christology 101

 For more information on Jesus’s humanity and the implications of the resurrection, see our articles:

-Therefore God has highly exalted Him and bestowed on Him the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tong confess that Jesus Christ is Lord, to the glory of God the Father.
-(Philippians 2:9-11, bold added)
+For this reason also, God highly exalted Him, and bestowed on Him the name which is above every name, so that at the name of Jesus every knee will bow, of those who are in heaven and on earth and under the earth, and that every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.
+(Philippians 2:9–11, bold added)

 But when Christ had offered for all time a single sacrifice for sins, He sat down at the right hand of God, waiting from that time until His enemies should be made a footstool for His feet.
 (Hebrews 10:12)